init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

     - Power → DMI ASPM: Enabled
     - Power → ErP: Enabled
 7. Install macOS
-    - I ran into this issue LOL [Apple signing key expired](https://9to5mac.com/2019/10/24/macos-application-damaged/)
+    - I ran into this :roll_eyes: [Apple signing key expired](https://9to5mac.com/2019/10/24/macos-application-damaged/)
-    - Fixed by setting the system date back to 2018 (or you can just download it again)
+    - Fixed by setting the system date back to 2018 for the install (or you can just download it again)
 8. Create EFI partition for Hackintosh
     - locate SSD & USB's disk no. by `diskutil list`
     - Create EFI partition for Hackintosh `sudo mkdir /Volumes/efidisk`